 This chapter includes procedures and forms needed to:

-This chapter only applies to those agencies for which Fiscal Service provides disbursing functions.
+This chapter only applies to those federal entities for which Fiscal Service provides disbursing functions.

 Section 3020—Definition of Terms